 For each Dutch dairy farm a farm specific carbon footprint is calculated since 2018 and with consent historically available since 2019.
-This carbon footprint is calculated within the ANCA (Dutch: KringLoopWijzer, see Van Dijk et al., 2022).
-This enables FrieslandCampina to use farm specific carbon footprints of raw milk specifically for Dutch member dairy farms delivering to FrieslandCampina and no longer use a Dutch sector average.
-With the use of farm specific data, the method to forecast the carbon footprint of raw milk of the reporting year, developed by FrieslandCampina R&D, is no longer applicable.
-Therefore, the carbon footprint of raw milk is assumed to be the same as the previous year until shown otherwise by the results of ANCA in the following year.
+This carbon footprint is calculated within the ANCA (see Van Dijk et al., 2023).
+This enables FrieslandCampina to use farm specific carbon footprints of raw milk specifically for Dutch member dairy farms delivering to FrieslandCampina.
+The methodology of deriving an average from farm-specific carbon footprints is described in Chapter 3.
+For raw milk from Belgium and Germany the carbon footprint of raw milk is assumed to be the same as that of Dutch milk.